7Attaching your supporting documents

 1 document = 1 file

-You need to have one file for your passport and one file for the evidence of funds.
-If you had your bank statement translated, the translation must be in the same file as the original bank statement.
+You need to have one file for your passport and one file for the proof of funds.
+If you had your bank statement translated, the translation must be merged into the same file as the original bank statement.

 PDF documents are accepted, as long as they are not encrypted or password-protected.

-Several free online tools can merge multiple PDF files into one document, including PDF Merge or Combine PDF.
+Several free online tools can merge multiple PDF files into one document; we recommend using Sejda.

 Accepted document extensions